Dental implants in Mill Hill East

 I've been told that I don’t have enough bone for an implant.
 What can be done?

 There are many techniques available for building bone up that were not available even 3 years ago and I can place implants now where it was not thought to be possible.
 The first thing I will do is look and ask you to go for a 3D CT scan that will assess the height, depth and density of your bone.
 If you are unable to have implants I will let you know and provide an alternative treatment plan.

 What locations do you cover for dental implants?

 We are conveniently located in Mill Hill East so you can visit us easily from the locations below or further afield of course!

 - Woodside Park

-If you have any questions concerning dental implants you can call us or fill in our enquiry form for dental implants to arrange a consultation.
+If you have any questions about dental implants, you can call us or fill in our enquiry form to arrange a consultation.
 We will be delighted to talk you through the procedure further and answer anything else that concerns you.

 "Prompt and courteous treatment from a top class and caring dental practice.
 Rob is so gentle and fastidious during treatment and explains everything as he progresses.
 I have no hesitation in recommending Portner Pittack."